 Essaouira on the Map

-On this Google map you can see where Essaouira is located, and I also marked the 200 km drive from Marrakech on the map.
+On this Google map you can see where in Morocco Essaouira is located, and I also marked my 200 km bus journey from Marrakech on the map.

 Place Moulay Hassan